 Organization and general purpose.
 The organizational structure, the general purpose of the Corporation, and important limitations on the permissible actions of the Corporation, are described in the Corporation’s Articles of Incorporation (the “Articles”).
 The Corporation will abide by all provisions of the Articles as amended from time to time as permitted under these Bylaws and California Nonprofit Mutual Benefit Corporation Law.

 Specific purpose.
-The Corporation is formed to promote the common business interest of its members in the development and adoption of advanced fabrics for the benefit of an advanced networks ecosystem.
-In furtherance of this goal, the Corporation intends to create opportunities for collaboration among those who develop and deploy such fabrics, incubate and evolve vendor-independent open source software for fabrics, and support and promote the use of such fabric technologies software.
+The specific purpose (“Mission”) of the OpenFabrics Alliance is to accelerate the development and adoption of advanced fabrics for the benefit of the advanced networks ecosystem.
+The mission is accomplished by, for example, creating opportunities for collaboration among those who develop and deploy such fabrics, incubating and evolving vendor independent open source software for fabrics, and supporting and promoting the use of such fabric technologies software.

 Membership